benjaminw1030/BoTB/WhiteBoard.md

 6. Turn-based, player goes first (potentially speed stat) Keep track of turns, make it switch between player and opponent.
 7. Enemy is pulled - player has....
-  Play Chorus, flourish move % based off of stats, Take a Breather (double focus for a turn), Solo(Charge Attack) - (you/your enemy is preparing a complex melody), Inventory(bandmates, items) (disposable guitars to break, pyrotechnics, bite head off fake rodent) boss rolls between 1-4 and then that option is executed (put moves in array, reference in index, use switch/case to decide) turn counter (use modulus to switch based on remainder)
+  Play, flourish move % based off of stats, Take a Breather (double focus for a turn), Solo(Charge Attack) - (you/your enemy is preparing a complex melody), Inventory(bandmates, items) (disposable guitars to break, pyrotechnics, bite head off fake rodent) boss rolls between 1-4 and then that option is executed (put moves in array, reference in index, use switch/case to decide) turn counter (use modulus to switch based on remainder)
 8. check the rock of each opponent at the end of a turn to add effects and determine when the battle is over.